chainwayxyz/clementine-cli/docs/reproducible-builds.md

 | **macOS (Apple Silicon)** | macOS Apple Silicon |

 > [!NOTE]
-> Each platform must be built on its native architecture for reproducibility.
-Cross-compilation is not supported yet.
+> Cross-compilation is supported for Windows from Linux x86_64.
+For reproducibility, all other platforms (Linux ARM64, macOS Intel, macOS Apple Silicon) must be built on their native architecture; cross-compilation is not supported for these.

 ## Install Nix